 If you eat fewer of the “bad” fats and more of the “good,” at least as far as skin inflammation is concerned, your body can tolerate a little more sugar.
 If you have a typical Western diet with lots of canola and soybean oil but very little oil from nuts, seeds, flaxseed, and fish, sugar can make the effects of a bad diet worse.
 It is always a combination of foods that improves or worsens inflammation.

 Inflammation, as mentioned earlier, is only relevant in inflammatory acne that causes pimples, papules, pustules, nodules, and cysts.
 Blackheads and whiteheads are not caused by inflammation.
-Only pimples and similarly inflamed and irritated as the indirect result of additional sugar in the diet.
+So, only pimples can be inflamed and irritated as the indirect result of additional sugar in the diet.
 Now we know there is an indirect link between sugar and acne, but what does that mean?

 From time to time researchers attempt to prove that sugar causes acne, so they look at the amounts of sugar consumed by teens and adults who have acne compared to the amounts of sugar consumed by teens and adults who do not.
-Studies consistently find that skin conditions that are caused by fungus infections actually are worse in people who consume more sugar, but consuming more or less sugar has no effect in and of itself on acne.
+Studies consistently find that skin conditions caused by fungus infections actually are worse in people who consume more sugar, but consuming more or less sugar has no effect in and of itself on acne.
 The microorganisms that cause acne are not fungal.

 Eating foods that are low on the glycemic index does not seem to help either.
-The glycemic index is a measure of how fast the body is able to digest glucose from foods containing carbohydrates.
+The glycemic index is a general measure of how fast the body is able to digest glucose from foods containing carbohydrates.
 The higher the glycemic index, the faster the sugar is released from the food.
-There are many conceptual and methodological problems with the glycemic index, but it is useful as very rough estimate of how fast food can be digested into sugar.